cdervis/cppstat/README.md

 ## Contributing

 cppstat fetches data from YAML files in the root directory.
 The files are maintained as a best-effort and contributions are always welcome.
-You can contribute in multiple ways.

-**The recommended approach is cppstat's [UI-based editor](https://cppstat.dev/editor/).**

-The editor provides search and a clear view of the data, Markdown preview and input validation.
-It can create a patch, commit, and PR automatically for you with a single click.

-Alternatively, you can use GitHub's web interface and commit your changes for approval.
+Please use GitHub's web interface and commit your changes for approval.
 Another approach is to [submit a ticket](https://github.com/cdervis/cppstat/issues) for any incorrect or missing information, or feature ideas.

 **If you are a toolchain developer, feel free to request full editorial access.**